kenglxn/kenglxn.github.com/_posts/2017-09-12-build-jaxws-wssec-client-with-maven-and-metro.md

 Download wsdl and place it in src/main/resources/wsdl and wsimport via jaxws-maven-plugin:
 Make note of the extension=true configuration option.
 Without this some classes may be skipped if they are found to be non standard.
+Also note the options to fetch external DTD and schema.
+In my case the wsdl has external references, and without these options the client code is a mismatch.

 ```xml
 <plugins>